aexol-studio/repo-iso/README.md

 ## Team

-Link to aexol website should be here
+Link to aexol website should be there